Juneteenth's path to becoming a federal holiday was a long time coming - KTVZ

 All but one state, as well as the District of Columbia, recognize the milestone of Black liberation in some form or another.
 Numerous companies mark the occasion by giving their employees the day off.

-Following a vote in the US Senate on Tuesday, the House of Representatives is expected to pass legislation Wednesday that will establish June 19 as Juneteenth National Independence Day.
-Once the vote goes through the House, the bill will head to President Joe Biden’s desk for a signature.
+And on Thursday, President Joe Biden signed into law legislation that would establish June 19 as Juneteenth National Independence Day.

-This will make Juneteenth the first holiday approved since Martin Luther King Jr. Day was established in 1983.
+This makes Juneteenth the first federal holiday approved since Martin Luther King Jr. Day was established in 1983.
 Getting to this point took longstanding pushes by activists, several legislative attempts and the momentum generated by the Black Lives Matter movement last year.

 Here’s how the fight to recognize Juneteenth evolved over the years.